yutish3/rdino/README.md

 # rdino
-rp-2040 development board in the shape of arduino uno r3 so it supports its hats and also has esp32 for wifi and bluetooth
+rp-2040 development board in the shape of arduino uno r3 so it supports its hats and also has esp32 for wifi and bluetooth and 5x5 grid of neo pixel leds

 <img src="Screenshot (1535).png" alt="PCB Layout 1" width="600">